sushantkapare-dev/AWS_Devops_Zero_to_Hero/AWS/Q set1.md

 5. **Read Replicas**:
    - **Read Replica Creation**: Although not traditional backups, Read Replicas in RDS can serve as a form of data redundancy.
 You can create Read Replicas of your primary database, and they can be promoted to become standalone DB instances in case of a failure or data corruption.

+## How to connect to ec2 when lost pem file?

+## what are EBS types in aws?

+## what is max capacity of EBS volume?

+## Diff between volume and snapshot in ec2?

+## can i attach snapshot to ec2 instances?

+## Diff between EBS,S3 ans EFS?

+## Diff between SG and NACL?

+## can i attach one SG to multiple instances?

+## can i attach one NACL to multiple instances?

+## what is subnet?

+## Diff between internet gateway and NAT gateway?

+## Diff between stop instances and on-demand instances?

+## what is boot time for amazon instance store?

+## is it possible to vertical scaling on instances?

+## Diff between vertical and scaling instances?

 ##